Sharna Burgess Promoted To Judge On ‘Dancing With The Stars’ Australia

 “All my seven years of being a DWTS pro and having the three best judges ever as examples has well prepared me for this.
 I can’t wait!
 It feels so right!”

 For those American DWTS fans who think they’ve lost Sharna for good, the dancer — who herself hails from Australia — promised that she will return as a pro dancer on the next season of the ABC celeb dance-off.

-“Though I’m taking it home to Australia for a few months and a new adventure, I will still be back for season 28 [of DWTS in the U.S.]!”
-Sharna said.
+Burgess revealed that while she’s “taking it home to Australia for a few months and a new adventure,” she has every intention to be back as a pro dancer for season 28 of Dancing With the Stars in the United States.

 Sharna Burgess, who is a three-time runner-up — and was crowned the winner of Dancing With the Stars Season 27 with underdog contestant Bobby Bones — revealed that while ABC has yet to “confirm” the long-running dancing competition’s return date, she is sure the show will return to TV in the summer or fall.

-“This show is such a fan favorite,” Burgess told ET.
-“I mean, come on, it’s not going anywhere!
-We’re gonna do 30, 35, maybe 45 seasons!
-I’ll have babies and be married, retired by that point, but this is DWTS… it isn’t going anywhere.”
+Burgess told ET the ABC reality show remains a fan favorite and is not going anywhere.
+The dance pro predicted Dancing With the Stars could go on to 45 seasons or even more and will continue on the air long after she is retired.

 Sharna Burgess previously explained her own strategy for dealing with the judges when she is competing on Dancing With the Stars.
 In 2017, Burgess told Entertainment Tonight that she tries not to interact with the judges and doesn’t respond to their comments on air, because it usually doesn’t go well.
 Instead, Sharna said she accepts and listens to what the judges have to say, because they are hired for their critiques and that they are all tasked with looking for different things in the dance routines.